 - The purpose of a school evaluation system should be to enable schools to 'know themselves' honestly in order to support their development and effectiveness.

 - Yet the current inspection system creates precisely the opposite set of conditions.
-Openness and confidence about owning the processes of school evaluation have been replaced by the paramount need for schools and teachers to 'put on a performance' for the inspectors.
 The lack of professional dialogue between inspectors and teachers is harming, not helping, children's education.

 - Ofsted inspections in their current guise stifle innovation and this leads to a narrowing of experience for children and young people.1

-- A recent YouGov poll of teachers found that only 15 per cent believed that Ofsted inspections make a positive contribution to school improvement; just 9 per cent believed they capture a rounded picture of all the school's work; only 12 per cent agreed that they are a reliable measure of school performance; and a mere 7 per cent of teachers concluded that inspections supported school improvement.2
+- Likewise, a YouGov poll of teachers found that only 15 per cent believed that Ofsted inspections make a positive contribution to school improvement; just 9 per cent believed they capture a rounded picture of all the school's work; only 12 per cent agreed that they are a reliable measure of school performance; and a mere 7 per cent of teachers concluded that inspections supported school improvement.4

-- Ofsted should urgently look to reform the school inspection system, working with teachers and school leaders to develop and implement a system based on mutual respect.
+- Ofsted should urgently look to reform the school inspection system, working with teachers and school leaders to develop and implement a system based on peer support and mutual respect.

 1 John Macbeath (1999), Schools Must Speak for Themselves: The Case for School Self-Evaluation, London: Routledge.